-With storage and supply_plus techs, it is possible to link the storage at either end of the timeseries.
+With storage and supply_plus techs, it is possible to link the storage at either end of the timeseries, using cyclic storage.
 This allows the user to better represent multiple years by just modelling one year.
-By activating cyclig storage (run.cyclic_storage: true), the initial stored energy for each storage technology at each location passed to the model's first timestep will be equal to the stored energy at the end of the model's last timestep.
+Cyclic storage is activated by default (to deactivate: run.cyclic_storage: false).
+As a result, a technology's initial stored energy at a given location will be equal to its stored energy at the end of the model's last timestep.